michael-rubel/laravel-couponables/README.md

 $modelToRedeem->redeemBy($redeemer, $couponCode);
 ```

-Check if this coupon is already redeemed by the model (at least one record exists in the `couponables` table):
+Check if this coupon is already used by the model (at least one record exists in the `couponables` table):
 ```php
 $model->isCouponAlreadyUsed($code);
 ```